 The import and export of cargoes at Greek ports are not substantial, but the port of Piraeus is rapidly climbing the ranks of busy container terminal ports, mainly because it is used by COSCO as a hub; COSCO owns the majority share of the Port of Piraeus.
-The other two significant ports are Thessaloniki (which is becoming increasingly more active) and Patras (mainly as a ferry port and the main eastern gateway for the trans-Adriatic liner trade).
+The other two significant ports are Thessaloniki (which is becoming increasingly more active) and Patras (mainly as a ferry port and the main eastern gateway for the trans-Adriatic liner trade), while Alexandroupolis is emerging as an energy hub.